rickygodoy/chirp-demo/README.md

 * Wide variety of available voices and accents.

-## Module 2: The Real-Time Captioner (Showcasing Speed & Accuracy)
+## Module 2: The Singing Contest (STT)

-This is a direct and powerful demonstration of Chirp's real-time performance.

-### How it Works
-The interface is very simple: a large, clean text area.
-The user is instructed: "Press 'Start Captioning' and just start talking.
-Try speaking fast!"
-As the user speaks, Chirp's streaming transcription populates the screen word-by-word, almost instantly.

-**We could also make it possible to translate the speech to another language in realtime.
-**
-**Advanced Feature**: If two people are present, you can even showcase speaker diarization, where the transcript automatically identifies and labels "Speaker 1" and "Speaker 2".
+Have a user sing precisely on top of lyrics (points for match)

 ### Chirp Features Showcased
 * Low-latency streaming transcription.
 * High accuracy even with rapid speech.
 * Speaker Diarization (an advanced and very impressive feature).

-## Module 3: The Singing Contest

-Have a user sing precisely on top of lyrics (points for match)